FBI searches Florida home of Gabby Petito’s boyfriend

 A weekend search of a Florida nature preserve failed to find Laundrie, North Port police said.
 They said in a statement that they “exhausted all avenues in searching the grounds” of the 24,000-acre (9,700-hectare) Carlton Reserve in Sarasota County.

-Investigators focused intently on the area after Laundrie’s parents told police he may have gone there.
+Investigators had focused intently on the area after Laundrie’s parents told police he may have gone there.

-Petito’s family on New York’s Long Island has been pleading for the Laundrie family to tell them where their son last saw her.

-Petito and Laundrie were childhood sweethearts who met while growing up on Long Island.
+Petito and Laundrie were childhood sweethearts who met while growing up on New York’s Long Island.
 His parents later moved to North Port, about 35 miles (55 kilometers) south of Sarasota.

 Laundrie said on the video that the couple had gotten into a scuffle after he climbed into the van with dirty feet.
 He said he did not want to pursue a domestic violence charge against Petito, who officers decided was the aggressor.